-U.S. Income Tax paid is verified by comparing a copy of the student, spouse, or parent income tax return document to federal data.
+U.S. Income Tax paid is verified by using the Future Act Direct Data Exchange (FADDX) or comparing a copy of the student, spouse, or parent income tax return document to federal data when entered manually.
 Discrepancies must be corrected before further processing (See Chapter 8 for additional information).
-However, Tennessee Tech submits all corrections/updates to the federal processing center so the parent and student will be aware of any changes we made.
+However, Tennessee Tech submits all corrections/updates to the FAFSA processing center so the parent and student will be aware of any changes we made.
 This is an opportunity for parents and students to learn more about how to complete the FAFSA.

-9.5.3 Household Size
+9.5.3 Family Size

-Household size is verified by comparing the Verification Worksheet to federal data.
+Family size is verified by comparing the Verification Worksheet to federal data.
 Discrepancies must be corrected before further processing (See Chapter 8 for additional information).
-However, Tennessee Tech submits all corrections/updates to the federal processing center so the parent and student will be aware of any changes we made.
+However, Tennessee Tech submits all corrections/updates to the FAFSA processing center so the parent and student will be aware of any changes we made.
 This is an opportunity for parents and students to learn more about how to complete the FAFSA.